KR0SS0/yarn/README.md

 ### Transparency
 Beyond saving time, Yarn introduces a new standard of transparency to the community:

-1. Public Verification: Anyone in the community can import that file to see the exact frames used for the timing.
+1. Public Verification: Anyone in the community can view the timed loads to see the exact frames used for the timing.

 2. Eliminating Bias: By making the timing markers visible, Yarn removes the "black box" of verification.
 It ensures that every moderator is holding every runner to the exact same standard, frame-by-frame.